The Chalice of War

 fight and decisively win multiple, simultaneous major-theater wars

 to preserve the so-called “Pax Americana”, conceding that the American public no longer will tolerate protracted wars.
-Despite consistent propaganda and rhetoric, the political elites have yet to convince the public that war with Iran is necessary.
+Despite years of carefully composed propaganda and rhetoric, the political elites have yet to convince the public that war with Iran is necessary.
 Trump’s wild approach may prove fatal in this instance, as he, like power-mad elites preceding him, fumes when “enemy” nations comply with sanctions.
+Nonetheless this reluctance speaks to the increased civility of society.

-Americans, though, continue to support war mythology with the firm belief that at least in the Revolutionary War, the Civil War, and World War II, we defeated tyranny, slavery, and fascism, respectively.
+On the other hand, Americans continue to support war mythology with the firm belief that at least in the Revolutionary War, the Civil War, and World War II, we defeated tyranny, slavery, and fascism, respectively.
 We’ve already addressed the farce that is the first of the three above.
 The Civil War was easily preventable through diplomatic means, though the times were different.
-In any case, the union states simply could have attempted to purchase the slaves, roughly running one billion dollars, as opposed to spending three billion to destroy countless cities and leave a longstanding resentment still harming us today (in an upcoming article, I’ll try to address the notion of white privilege and the legacy of slavery.)
+Rather obviously, however, the union states simply could have attempted to purchase the slaves, perhaps to the tune of one billion dollars, as opposed to spending three billion to destroy countless cities and leave a buyer cultural resentment still harming us today (in an upcoming article, I’ll try to address the notion of white privilege and the legacy of slavery.)
 If the north had really wanted a peaceful settlement, it could have permitted secession and encouraged slaves to flee into the free states.
 The dirty secret is that the north no more wanted freed slaves than did the south.
 In any case, Swanson debunks these wars with ease, leaving us with the last ace of the warmonger : the second world war.

 Swanson Takes Down the “Good War”